 No student will ever be denied participation because of a lack of ability to pay a fee.
-Students will not be denied any other academic opportunity because of an inability to pay a fee.
 Failure to pay any required fee shall not result in withholding a student's educational record.
 This fee policy also prohibits the assessment of any fees which are not outlined above.